 Marriage and Family Therapy

-My clinical work utilizes a range of interventions and methodologies to help couples and families diminish self-defeating behaviors and establish effective ways to meet goals and the challenges of family life.
-I have a diverse background in marriage and family therapy, training with many of the innovators in the field.
-My MFT training in began San Antonio, Texas in 1985, where I completed an Externship Training at the Community Counseling Clinic at Our Lady of the Lake University.
-I developed clinical skills from a diverse range of short-term therapy models, through solution-focused methods at the Family Therapy doctoral program at Texas Tech University, as well as training under Dr. Susan Hendrick and her research with close relationships and love styles.
+In my clinical work with couples/families, we utilize a range of interventions and methodologies to diminish self-defeating behaviors and establish effective ways to meet goals and the challenges of family life.
+My diverse background in marriage and family therapy exposed me to training training with many of the innovators in the field.
+My MFT training in began San Antonio, Texas in 1985, where I completed coursework and an Externship Training at the Community Counseling Clinic at Our Lady of the Lake University.
+In this inital phase of my MFT training, my skills centered on brief and short-term therapy models, continuing through my coursework and practicum training at the Family Therapy doctoral program at Texas Tech University, as well as training under Dr. Susan Hendrick and her research with close relationships and love styles.
 Family therapy training continued during internship at the renowned Dallas Child Guidance Clinic, the second oldest child guidance clinic in the nation.
 There I worked directly under the supervision of Anna Beth Benningfield, two-time President of AAMFT (American Association for Marriage and Family Therapists).

 Substance Abuse, Addiction, & Recovery